 - Flashbacks during physical arousal

-- Mental health conditions, such as an anxiety disorder, depression, PTDS, sleep problems, and eating disorders, which also can be at the root of sexual dysfunction
+- Mental health conditions, such as anxiety disorder, depression, PTSD, sleep problems, and eating disorders, also can be at the root of sexual dysfunction

 - Avoidance of people or places that remind of the traumatic event

 - Self-blame or shame